CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![Resource groups is highlighted in the Azure services list.](media/finishconvert.png "Azure services")

-1. Review the summary of project covert and click on **Close** to close the convert window.
+1. Review the summary of the project convert and click on **Close** to close the convert window.

    ![Resource groups is highlighted in the Azure services list.](media/sad12.jpg "Azure services")

-1. Now double click on the **SQL Server** under connection manager windows.
+1. Now double click on the **SQL Server** under the connection manager windows.

    ![Resource groups is highlighted in the Azure services list.](media/cncnmngr.png "Azure services")